FFC 100A Section 24: Neuroscience and Literature: A Cognitive Approach to Reading Fiction

 Canvas Discussion Posts: I will assign Canvas Discussion responses for many of the assigned readings.
 These responses will be due before we discuss the readings.

-Minutes: Because some of you may miss classes this semester, I’m adding one more graded assignment.
+Minutes: Because some of you may miss classes, I’m adding one more graded assignment.
 All of you will take class notes – minutes – twice this semester.
 You will work with a partner.
 Each of you will take the notes for one week of classes.
 Then you will collate your notes and send the collated notes to me.
 I’ll check them over briefly for accuracy and then post them in the Modules section of Canvas.

 Grades